polterguy/lizzie/README.md

 set(@foo, +(foo, 10))
 write(foo)";

-        // Creating a tokenizer for our Lizzie code. var tokenizer = new Tokenizer(new LizzieTokenizer());
+        // Creating a tokenizer for our Lizzie code var tokenizer = new Tokenizer(new LizzieTokenizer());

-        // Creating a lambda function from our code, using the above tokenizer. var function = Compiler.Compile<MainClass>(tokenizer, code);
+        // Creating a lambda function from our code, using the above tokenizer var function = Compiler.Compile<MainClass>(tokenizer, code);

-        // Creating an instance of our class, which we can bind to our Lizzie code. var context = new MainClass();
+        // Creating an instance of our class, which we can bind to our Lizzie code var context = new MainClass();

-        // Creating a binder, and adding some pre-defined functions to it. var binder = new Binder<MainClass>();
+        // Creating a binder, and adding some pre-defined functions to it var binder = new Binder<MainClass>();
         binder["var"] = Functions<MainClass>.Var;
         binder["set"] = Functions<MainClass>.Set;
         binder["+"] = Functions<MainClass>.Add;

-        // Evaluates our Lizzie code, making sure we bind it to our instance. function(context, binder);
+        // Evaluates our Lizzie code, making sure we bind it to our instance function(context, binder);

-        // Waiting for user input.
+        // Waiting for user input
         Console.Read();
     }
 }
 ```

-## How small is Lizzie
+## How small is Lizzie?

 The [entire reference documentation for Lizze](/docs/introduction.md) is roughly
 12 pages if you choose to print it. _This is the entire reference documentation
 for the language_.
 This allows you to learn the entire programming language
 literally in 20 minutes.
 The _"compiler"_ for the language is less than 500 lines
-of code, and all _"keywords"_ are less than 800 lines of code in total.
+of code, and all _"keywords"_ are less than 1,000 lines of code in total.
 The project
-as a whole has roughly 2000 lines of code, but 50% of these are comments.
+as a whole has roughly 2,200 lines of code, but 50% of these are comments.
 When built,
-the dll is roughly 40KB on disc.
+the dll is roughly 45KB on disc.
 There are 7 public classes in the project, one
 attribute, and one interface.
 There are less than 30 methods in total, and you don't
 have to use more than a handful of these to start adding dynamic scripting abilities
 to your CLR code.
 This arguably makes Lizzie the smallest (useful) programming